If the outside noise that drowns out your music irks you, then a speaker system is your lifesaver.

 Speakers get their ability to boost certain audio while blocking out others from producing certain types of wavelengths.
 According to Physics.org, depending on the frequency of the audio, the system will produce a specific wavelength in order to amplify the sound.

 For example, low pitch audio generates long wavelengths, whereas high pitch audio generates shorter ones.
+Learn more about speakers in our car speakers guide.

 What is a 2 Way Speaker?